Nofollow: Control internal PageRank flow

 Search engine optimization professionals started using the nofollow attribute to control the flow of PageRank within a website, but Google has since corrected this error, and any link with a nofollow attribute decreases the PageRank that the page can pass on.
 This practice is known as "PageRank sculpting".
-This is an entirely different use than originally intended. nofollow was designed to control the flow of PageRank from one website to another.
-However, some SEOs have suggested that a nofollow used for an internal link should work just like nofollow used for external links.
+This differs from the attribute's original intended purpose. nofollow was designed to control the flow of PageRank from one website to another.
+However, some search engine optimization practitioners have suggested that a nofollow used for an internal link should work just like nofollow used for external links.

 Several SEOs have suggested that pages such as "About Us", "Terms of Service", "Contact Us", and "Privacy Policy" pages are not important enough to earn PageRank, and so should have nofollow on internal links pointing to them.
 Google employee Matt Cutts has provided indirect responses on the subject, but has never publicly endorsed this point of view.

 The practice is controversial and has been challenged by some SEO professionals, including Shari Thurow and Adam Audette.
 Site search proponents have pointed out that visitors do search for these types of pages, so using nofollow on internal links pointing to them may make it difficult or impossible for visitors to find these pages in site searches powered by major search engines.

 Although proponents of use of nofollow on internal links have cited an inappropriate attribution to Matt Cutts (see Matt's clarifying comment, rebutting the attributed statement) as support for using the technique, Cutts himself never actually endorsed the idea.
 Several Google employees (including Matt Cutts) have urged Webmasters not to focus on manipulating internal PageRank.
 Google employee Adam Lasnik has advised webmasters that there are better ways (e.g. click hierarchy) than nofollow to "sculpt a bit of PageRank", but that it is available and "we're not going to frown upon it".

 YouTube, a Google company, uses nofollow on a number of internal "help" and "share" links.